Understanding how the mind, brain and immune system work together to impact outcomes for young patients with cancer.

 By identifying stress biomarkers and linking them with psychosocial symptoms and clinical outcomes, we hope to design interventions targeting the stress response.
 Interventions tailored to an individual’s “stress phenotype” could include positive psychology and stress reduction modalities and medications to reduce adrenergic activation.

 Patient-reported social and behavioral determinants of health and a social genomics profile in patients receiving bone marrow transplants

 We collected clinical data from a recent study conducted by The Center for International Blood and Marrow Transplant Research (CIBMTR).
 This included blood samples and surveys from patients receiving bone marrow transplants describing their quality of life and social well-being.
 Blood samples were used for RNA sequencing to measure a social genomic expression pattern (CTRA) and mapped onto patient-reported outcome surveys.
 Pinpointing psychosocial and socioenvironmental factors that are important to patients, like social well-being and quality of life, and are linked to medical outcomes like relapse and survival.

 We are just beginning to explore psychosocial aspects of immunotherapy for children and AYAs.
 There are unique mental and physical symptoms, stressors and socioenvironmental factors for patients and families receiving immunotherapy.
 Our lab is interested in exploring biobehavioral relationships among patients who receive CAR T-cell therapy, including measuring and classifying stress biomarkers in this growing population.

-Molly Rose Taylor, MD, MS, MS
+Molly Taylor, MD, MS

 Chrissie Cirovic, ND